Cost Per Unit Definition

 How to Calculate Cost Per Unit?

-- Firstly, the company should calculate the total amount of money spent on the fixed cost during the time period by adding all the expenditure incurred on the fixed cost for the period.
+- Firstly, the company should calculate the total amount of money spent on the fixed cost during the period by adding all the expenditure incurred on the fixed cost for the period.

-- After this, it should calculate the total amount of money spent on the variable cost during the time period by adding all the expenditure incurred on the variable cost for the period.
+- After this, it should calculate the total amount of money spent on the variable cost during the period by adding all the expenditure incurred on the variable cost for the period.

 - After this total number of the units produced during that time is to be derived.

-- Lastly, the sum of total fixed cost and total variable cost is calculated in step 3 is to be divided by the total number of the units produced during the period as calculated in step 4 in order to get the figure.
+- Lastly, the sum of total fixed cost and total variable cost is calculated in step 3 is to be divided by the total number of the units produced during the period as calculated in step 4 to get the figure.

 – Rent Expenses: $ 15,000